osqp/osqp/docs/interfaces/matlab.rst

     m.setup(P, q, A, l, u, 'eps_abs', 1e-04, 'eps_rel', 1e-04);

-Alternatively, you can create a structure containing all the settings, change some of the fieldds and then pass it as the last argument
+Alternatively, you can create a structure containing all the settings, change some of the fields and then pass it as the last argument

 .. code:: matlab